nategatz3/tek-gatz-capstone1/README.md

 Once completed you can the run the MySQL "TractortekScript".
 It will create the rest of the relevant tables.

-To full experience the capstone at this point you may need to download a ODBC driver to link the OLTP table to excel.
+To fully experience the capstone at this point you may need to download a ODBC driver to link the OLTP table to excel.
 Here is a helpful video: https://www.youtube.com/watch?v=qK9gPEF606U

 Once this is completed you are fully operational and can use/view all the features in the Capstone.